Tryin' to Throw Your Arms Around the World

 "Tryin' to Throw Your Arms Around the World" is a song by Irish rock band U2, and the ninth track on their 1991 album, Achtung Baby.
 It is a tongue-in-cheek song about stumbling home drunk after a night out on the town.
 It is dedicated to the Flaming Colossus nightclub in Los Angeles.
 The album version includes keyboard playing by producer Brian Eno.
+The line "a woman needs a man like a fish needs a bicycle" is a quotation from Irina Dunn.

+Live performances

 During live performances on Zoo TV Tour from 1992 to 1993, lead singer Bono would spray a bottle of champagne towards the audience.
-It was played 136 times on the tour, but has not been performed since then.
-However, it was snippeted at three concerts during the final leg of the U2 360° Tour in July 2011.
+It was played 136 times on the tour.
 The song was edited out of the live video release Zoo TV: Live from Sydney; it was later revealed that the concert ran long and the song needed to be edited in order to fit the concert into a two-hour timeslot.

-The line "a woman needs a man like a fish needs a bicycle" is a quotation from Irina Dunn.
+Aside from being snippeted at three concerts during the final leg of the U2 360° Tour in July 2011, the song was not performed again until the band's 2023–2024 U2:UV Achtung Baby residency at the Sphere in the Las Vegas Valley.
+During performances, a digital chalk drawing of a balloon, designed by the Edge's wife Morleigh Steinberg, was displayed high on the venue's LED screen.
+It was attached to an actual tether of knotted-up bedsheets that Bono held.
+Initial performances featured him picking a fan from the crowd to join him on stage to hold the tether and swing in it; later performances added a prop door, with the story being that Bono had returned home with the balloon only to realise he was locked out and unable to find his keys as he peered through the peephole.